Schedule Android

 Since the module launches its own fragments, you may want your application to be aware of navigation events.

-For that, you have to set a navigation listener by calling this method before init()
+For that, you have to set a navigation listener by calling this method before init().

-should be the class instance implementingScheduleNavigationListener
+scheduleNavigationListenerImplshould be the class instance implementingScheduleNavigationListenerinterface.

-for any back event between two fragments and the method onNavigate
+This interface gives you the method onBack() for any back event between two fragments and the method onNavigate for the reverse.

-Each method has a ScheduleNavigationListener.Event
+Each method has a ScheduleNavigationListener.Event parameter you can rely on.

 // Navigation events